suraj7091/attendance-management-system/README.md

 3. Teachers will fill the attendence daily as per classes and it would be reflected on the student dashboard

 databses
-the file with sql extensions are databases required for functioning of above design
+1.the file with sql extensions are databases required for functioning of above design